thestackcollective/front-end-curriculum/lessons/module-2/array-prototype-methods-iterators.md

 **You will often need *TWO* return statements in a function when working with iterator methods!**

 You can find more information on different prototype methods and their callbacks [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Instance_methods){:target='blank'}.

+Note that ES6 arrow functions have a syntax that allows for *implicit return* - meaning that the function IS returning a value without having to use the `return` keyword.
+This is only possible in one-line arrow functions that do not open up curly braces.
+More on this later.
 </section>

 There are many array prototype methods out there, but we are going to focus on some of these iterator methods: